apache/cloudstack/systemvm/image/README.md

 # How to build images

-Just run build.sh as sudoer user or root, it will create KVM systemvm template `systemvmtemplate-kvm.qcow2` in the current directory:
+Just run build.sh as sudoer user or root, it will create a image.qcow2 systemvm template in current directory: (roughly takes 5mins)

     sudo bash -x build.sh

-To explicitly create images for XenServer (`systemvmtemplate-xen.vhd`) and VMware (`systemvmtemplate-vmware.ova`) run:
+To export the template to KVM, VMware and XenServer, run: (roughly takes 5mins)

-    bash -x export.sh
+    bash -x export.sh image.qcow2

-Note: when building in docker container, because of NBD this may need privileged container options:
+Note: if building in docker container, because of NBD this may need privileged container options:

     docker run -it --privileged --cap-add=ALL -v /dev:/dev <your container>